ml-archive/Serpent/README.md

 ~~~
 Again, the [![ModelBoiler](http://i.imgur.com/V5UzMVk.png)](https://github.com/nodes-ios/ModelBoiler) [Model Boiler](https://github.com/nodes-ios/ModelBoiler) generates all of this code for you in less than a second!

-###Using with Alamofire
+### Using with Alamofire

-Serpent comes integrated with Alamofire out of the box, through an extension on Alamofire's `Request` construct, that adds the function `responseSerpent(completion:unwrapper)`
+Serpent comes integrated with Alamofire out of the box, through an extension on Alamofire's `Request` construct, that adds the function `responseSerializable(completion:unwrapper)`

 The extension uses Alamofire's familiar `Response` type to hold the returned data, and uses its generic associated type to automatically parse the data.